BALD-rust/toekomst/README.md

 # toekomst

 User interface library for low-power embedded devices driven by futures.
-Assumes a binary coloured display.
+Assumes a binary coloured display without touchscreen: interaction is done by 'accelerators', triggered by keyboard presses.
 Designed as part of a bachelor's thesis at the KU Leuven.

 Most of toekomst's primitives are decently documented, and examples can be found in the `examples` subdirectory.